TerminatorNL/Tiquality/README.md

 Tiquality does **NOT** hook into world events, so any processing AFTER the world tick is completely outside of Tiquality's control.
 You can try to raise the config value `TIME_BETWEEN_TICKS_IN_NS`.
 Remember that increasing this value will cause the world to stop ticking sooner, effectively making the world tick slower.

+### Where is the data stored?
-### Why store data in the chunk itself?
+The data is stored in the world folder under `TiqualityStorage`.
-Storing data in the chunk allows for easier resets and makes sure the data does not go out of sync with the chunk.
 Inspired by minecraft's own code, Tiquality also uses bitshifting to find the right identifier for a block, without having to iterate on anything.
 This means blazing fast performance, and this is needed because Tiquality has to **intercept and act on every ticked object**.

 ### You suck!
 Hey, I am just trying to make the world a better place, I am sorry it did not work out for you.